 be used to prevent Terraform from automatically downloading additional plugins.

-Terraform Enterprise builds on the core Terraform CLI functionality to add additional features such as role-based access control, orchestration of the plan and apply lifecycle, a user interface for reviewing and approving plans, and much more.
+Terraform Cloud builds on the core Terraform CLI functionality to add additional features such as role-based access control, orchestration of the plan and apply lifecycle, a user interface for reviewing and approving plans, and much more.

 It will always be possible to run Terraform via in-house automation, to allow for usage in situations where Terraform Cloud is not appropriate.
 It is recommended to consider Terraform Cloud as an alternative to in-house solutions, since it provides an out-of-the-box solution that already incorporates the best practices described in this guide and can thus reduce time spent developing and maintaining an in-house alternative.